PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

     Before modifying the configuration, ensure you have a snapshot of the *before* configuration of your NGFW saved

-    The tutorial examples use the GUI to create the EDL, tag, and security rules.
+    The tutorial examples use the GUI to create the external dynamic list(EDL), tag, and security rules.
     Many of the config values are placeholders that look like variable names (hint, hint).
     You can also load the :ref:`Sample Configuration Skillet` found in the Skillet Builder collection.